Workplace delegates

 Hana schedules a series of meetings during lunch breaks to provide information to prospective members about union membership.

 Hana’s employer also must provide her with access to the company noticeboard.
-After he gives her access, Hana pins a poster up.
+After he gives her access, Hana pins a poster up with details about how to join the union.

 Access to workplace facilities

-Employers must give delegates access to workplace facilities and the use of equipment.
+Employers must generally give delegates reasonable access to workplace facilities and reasonable use of equipment.
 This can include:

 • a private room for discussions